nickstambaugh/nickstambaugh/README.md

 ## About me
 A dysfunctional programmer, gamer, musician, writer,  & introvert who jumps between ideas, languages, and projects frequently.

-I study computer science, philosophy, and economics in my free time.
 I obtained a bachelor's degree in economics and philosophy in 2022.
+I continue studying computer science, philosophy, and American economics in my free time.

 I love to program in C, Rust, TypeScript, and Python.